-The investment strategy of Daruma’s SMid-Cap Equity composite emphasizes long-term growth by buying companies at a value price with accelerating earnings.
-Daruma manages a concentrated portfolio of typically no less than 25 and no more than 35 stocks, and primarily invests in companies with a market capitalization of up to $10 billion at purchase.
-The benchmark that best reﬂects the composite’s investment style is the Russell 2500 Index (the “Index”).
+The investment strategy of Daruma’s SMid-Cap Equity composite (the “composite”) emphasizes long-term growth by buying companies at a value price with accelerating earnings.
+Daruma manages a concentrated portfolio of typically no less than 25 and no more than 35 stocks, and primarily invests in companies with a market capitalization generally within the range of market capitalizations for companies that comprise the Russell 2500 Index (the “Index”) at purchase.
+The benchmark that best reflects the composite’s investment style is the Index.
 The Russell 2500 Index measures the performance of the small to mid-cap segment of the U.S. equity universe, commonly referred to as “smid” cap.
 The Russell 2500 Index is a subset of the Russell 3000® Index.
 It includes approximately 2500 of the smallest securities based on a combination of their market cap and current index membership.
 The Russell 2500 Index is constructed to provide a comprehensive and unbiased barometer for the small to mid-cap segment.
 The Index is completely reconstituted annually to ensure larger stocks do not distort the performance and characteristics of the true small to mid-cap opportunity set.

-The gross performance results of Daruma’s SMid-Cap Equity composite are presented after all trading commissions but before management and custodial fees.
-Net-of-fees composite results are calculated by subtracting the management fees paid, but do not include custodial fees paid by clients.
+The gross performance results of the composite are presented after all trading commissions, but before management and custodial fees.
+Net-of-fees composite results are presented after all trading commissions and management fees, but before custodial fees.
 A client’s return will be reduced by all expenses incurred in managing the account.
 The fee schedule for separately managed accounts is 1.00% per annum of the assets under management, payable quarterly in arrears.
 Fees may be negotiable for certain larger or strategic investors.
 The fee schedule for the commingled fund is typically 1% per annum of the assets under management, payable monthly in advance.
 Alternatively, investors in the commingled fund can pay a reduced fixed fee of 75 basis points of assets under management, payable monthly in advance, plus 10% of the excess return over the Index, payable annually.